01 Nov IKEA – Strategy in a Nutshell

 Customers walk through the store in a retail experience designed to stimulate pleasure and prolong visits and thereby sales.
 With a well-stocked and fun kids play area, it is becoming known as the birthday party venue of choice, although unintentionally.
 A trip to IKEA is a family, fun day out when it comes to the Australian market.

 Throughout the organisational chain, the culture is one of thrift.
 Staff travel economy class.
+Kamprad himself could have afforded an airline but he apparently always flew economy.
 Staff appear as the catalogue models.”Waste is a mortal sin”.
 Ongoing supply chain management includes restructuring suppliers in regional areas.

 The result is an excellent integration of all Activity Systems to strengthen the strategy and block imitators.

-IKEA aims to reduce prices by 2 to 3% per product each year.
+IKEA aims to reduce prices by 2-3% per product each year.
 This may be sustainable with ongoing product innovation.
-It is anticipated they will need twice as much material next year and the supply is at bottleneck.
+It is anticipated they will need twice as much material next year and the supply is at a bottleneck.
 It is uncertain whether they can continue growing at this pace without restructuring materials supply chain.

 Pretax profits are estimated at $1.7 billion.

 The 10% operating margin is very low for the category.
-Revenues growing approx 15% p.a.
-It is in growth, which large scale rollouts into new markets this year.
+Revenues are growing at approximately 15% p.a.
+It is in growth, with large-scale rollouts into new markets, that brings the scale of revenue, not the margin.

 Challenges – materials are the lynchpin for continued growth at this pace.
 Continued cultural modifications will need to be made to the global ‘template’.

 There is also a challenge to keep the experience ‘fresh’.
-As it takes several hours to move though an IKEA store, the appeal for convenience could threaten the longevity of the model.
+As it takes several hours to move through an IKEA store, the appeal for convenience could threaten the longevity of the model.
+I have noticed that the children’s play area is well attended and a larger dining/restaurant is in the IKEA store closest to my house.
+The restaurant offers unlimited drinks for the price of one, so the plan is clearly to have people fed and enjoy a lengthy stay where there is some perceived value.